B58-CloudDevOps/terraform-basics/README.md

         1) mysql: this should be created first
         2) backend: this should be created next to mysql
         3) frontend: Once everything are operation, then we would like to run the frontend

+### What's next ?

+    1) Backend
+    2) Code is not multi-environmental
+    3) No UI yet for terraform apply

+### How terraform knew that it has to re-create or destroy or create or update the infrastructure when we run terraform apply ?

+    1) How terraform is managing the registry or tracking of the infra created by it ( Backend / State )